liberapay/liberapay.com/README.md

 ### Setting up a development environment using Docker

-If you don't want to install directly dependencies on your machine, you can spin up a development environment easily, assuming you have [Docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) installed:
+If you don't want to install the dependencies directly on your machine, you can spin up a development environment easily, assuming you have [Docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) installed:

     # build the local container
     docker-compose build